Villette metro station

-Villette (/fr/) is a Charleroi Metro station, located at the southwestern end of Charleroi downtown, in fare zone 1.
+Villette (/fr/) was a Charleroi Metro station, located at the southwestern end of Charleroi downtown, in fare zone 1.
 It was the first metro station in Belgium to be built on a viaduct, spanning over the river Sambre.
 The station is accessible from both banks of the river and features a central platform serving two tram tracks.
 Villette station is particularly close (300 m) to the Sud station.